FAQs About Dental Bridges

 FAQ: What Are the Benefits of Dental Bridges?

 If you have a missing tooth, it can cause a variety of issues in your mouth including bone decay and it can even make your existing teeth move.
 To prevent either of these things from happening, Dr. Slepchik may recommend either a dental bridge or dental implants.
-One of the things that patients tend to really like about dental bridges is that they are more affordable than dental implants and they give them back their ability to chew and function like normal again.
+One of the things that patients tend to really like about dental bridges is that they are more affordable than dental implants.
+Patients regain their ability to chew and function normally again.

 Posted in: Uncategorized